leif-waldner/Software3308-Group1/README.md

-LocalHackDay2015
+Software 3308 - Group 1
 ======

-Here lies our 2015 LocalHackDay site.
+Here lies our site.

-Building a hacking culture at the University of Colorado, Boulder.

 #Contributing
 Branch and merge to ```staging``` branch. <br>Only changes which are prepared for live should reside in the ```gh-pages``` branch